What Is Biphasic Sleep and How Might It Benefit You?

 You may not remember being an infant, but it’s still possible to say with certainty that you napped a lot as a baby.
 Instead of sleeping through the night, your sleep was divided up into multiple sessions throughout a 24-hour period.
-Same goes for every other human being who exists on this earth.
+The same goes for every other human being who exists on this earth.
 This represents a sleep pattern called polyphasic sleep, which we’ll discuss below.

 As you grew into toddlerhood and beyond, odds are good that you naturally cut back on the napping until you were sleeping for a longer chunk of time at night and then snoozing only once during the day.
 This represents one variation of biphasic sleep.

 “Biphasic sleep” might sound like a sciencey term, but it actually defines a pretty simple concept.
 It’s just the name for a type of sleep pattern in which a person divides their sleeping time into two sessions.
 (For example, they might obtain part of their sleep during the night and then make up the rest of their sleeping time with a daytime nap.)
 Biphasic sleep is also sometimes referred to as bimodal, diphasic, divided, segmented, or siesta sleep.